 To make the most out of an unexpected situation, I made $10 picking up a passenger along the way to the dealer from home, ate a power lunch with my largest online client downtown, saw another friend for coffee, and pounded out this post.
 Thank goodness for being able to kill time working online!

 Auto dealers actually love recalls because the car manufacturer pays its service department to fix the problem.
 The gross margin for service and parts is over 50 percent for most auto dealers vs. just 8 percent for new-vehicle sales.
 If auto dealers can successfully sell you a junker for 0% profit margin, they probably would.
-The cost to fix newer cars nowadays is outrageous!

-Now The Car Won’t Start
+Now The Automobile Won’t Start

 Just the other day, after two hours at the tennis club, Rhino wouldn’t start.
 Even though none of his lights were on while I exercised, the motor wouldn’t catch because the battery somehow died.
 I had driven him for over 50 miles the weekend before as well.